Scatman (Ski-Ba-Bop-Ba-Dop-Bop): Background and release

 To advance his career in 1990, Larkin moved to Berlin, Germany.
 From there, he discovered the appreciative jazz culture and started playing jazz gigs.
 This was when he first decided to take a monumental step away from his insecurities and add singing to his act for the first time.
 His agent Manfred Zähringer from Iceberg Records (Denmark) thought of combining scat singing with modern dance music and hip hop effects.
 Larkin was resistant at first, terrified of being laughed at and criticized once again, but BMG Hamburg was open.
 Larkin was worried that listeners would realise he stuttered, and his wife, Judy, suggested that he talk about it directly in his music.

 Producer Tony Catania then received a VHS from Zähringer.
-On the tape, he observed Larkin playing piano songs from Fitzgerald, Armstrong etc. He told in an interview, "The sound was a little crazy but at the end of this tape, I remember it like yesterday, he starts his scat singing improvisation.
+On the tape, he observed Larkin playing piano songs from Fitzgerald, Armstrong etc. He said in an interview, "The sound was a little crazy but at the end of this tape, I remember it like yesterday, he starts his scat singing improvisation.
 I was thinking at the moment that this is a great idea.
 I say to his management to bring John Larkin from L.A. to my studio and in this moment, Scatman John was born!!!".

 In two days, working with producers Ingo Kays and Catania, the new single, "Scatman (Ski-Ba-Bop-Ba-Dop-Bop)" was created.
 Catania added, "Those days, the sounds were always the same, and I was coming up with an old jazz guy that had the talent to scat, something like that would shock the scene.
 I was right, Scatman John was a huge success worldwide."
 After the success of his first single, Larkin adopted the new name and persona of "Scatman" John.